Approved by the Energy, Environment, and Water Policy Committee on March 21, 2025

 Issue

-Regional sediment management (RSM) is project management approach that incorporates the principles of integrated watershed resources management and improved dredged material management.
+Regional sediment management (RSM) is a project management approach that incorporates the principles of integrated watershed resources management and improved dredged material management.
 RSM recognizes sediment as a resource, and the need to consider projects and actions affecting sediment in a regional context.

 Sediment movement and deposition on a regional scale are integral to the key hydrogeomorphic processes critical to ecosystem health associated with waterways and aquatic habitats.
 Long-term alterations of sediment regimes can significantly change modify critical habitat, stress ecosystem integrity and vitality, and cause regional-scale ecosystem collapse.
 Degraded ecosystem health translates into an increased risk to life and property, and as increased costs in addressing related social, economic, and environmental problems.
 Linking sediment management needs and opportunities can enhance the benefits of multiple projects and activities within a region, both economically and environmentally.